 Maintaining updated/backported packages:

-- apache – latest version, compiled with -O3 -flto for speed
+- apache – latest version, compiled with -O3 -flto for some extra % speed

 - clamav – latest version

-- libbrotli – latest version, needed for nginx
+- libbrotli – latest version, needed for the nginx brotli extension

 - libmaxminddb – latest version, needed for nginx

-- libmodsecurity3 – latest version, needed for nginx
+- libmodsecurity3 – latest version, needed for the nginx modsecurity3 connector

-- libjemalloc2, compiled with –disable-initial-exec-tls for NGINX and some other optimalisations.
+- libjemalloc2, compiled with –disable-initial-exec-tls for NGINX and some other optimalizations.

 - luajit2 – latest release – openresty’s implementation, for NGINX

-- nginx – extended and optimised – see this page
+- nginx – extended and optimized – see this page

 - openssh – latest version + added snippets in /etc/ssh/sshd_config.d